-Intent is the key ingredient is making money from online advertising.
-Intent is defined as someone who is interested in the content on a page and then clicks on a related ad.
+User intent is the key ingredient in making money from online advertising, and intent is defined as someone interested in a page’s content and then clicks on a related ad.

 But that doesn’t necessarily mean that you will have a slow website.

-Many newspapers like The New York Times, the Washington Post and USA Today, load very fast.
-News channels such as Fox News, CNN and the BBC all carry advertising but they load fine.
+News channels such as Fox News, CNN, and the BBC all carry advertising, but they load fine.

 The reason these sites work better is that they have a better balance of news content and better placement of advertising.
 A little can go a long way.

-Just be sure that you have a very good web host for your site.
+Just be sure you have a very good web hosting service for your site.
 Then you can add Google Adsense or other advertising to your site without a big jump in load speed.